 An initial fix was released for Shellshock, however unbeknown to many organizations, it proved ineffective, and it is still very much a problem for businesses today.
 This is especially true because it requires only a basic level of programming skills in order to exploit it.
 However, a revised patch that deals effectively with the issue has been available for a long time.

 But Shellshock remains a problem today.
-The ongoing cyber threat campaign known as ‘Sea Turtle’—which abuses DNS records in order to gain access to sensitive systems—initially achieves access through a number of common vulnerabilities, one of which is Shellshock.
+The ongoing cyber threats and vulnerabilities campaign known as ‘Sea Turtle’—which abuses DNS records in order to gain access to sensitive systems—initially achieves access through a number of common hardware and software vulnerabilities, one of which is Shellshock.
 Like Heartbleed, the vulnerability is also being used to compromise organisations running applications in Docker containers.

 The ransomware was able to spread by exploiting the EternalBlue vulnerability in Microsoft’s Windows operating system.

 Interestingly, this attack was a legacy issue even before it hit the headlines.
 A patch was available for the vulnerability for more than two months before it caused all the trouble.
 It was only the fact that many organizations had failed to keep their systems up to date that the attack was able to be so effective.
 And yet, even today WannaCry remains a problem.